scrtlabs/SecretNetwork/x/ibc-hooks/README.md

 `{"ibc_callback": "secret1contractAddr"}`

 The wasm hooks will keep the mapping from the packet's channel and sequence to the contract in storage.
-When an ack is received, it will notify the specified contract via a sudo message.
+When an ack is received, it will notify the specified contract via a `execute` message.

 #### Interface for receiving the Acks and Timeouts

-The contract that awaits the callback should implement the following interface for a sudo message:
+The contract that awaits the callback should implement the following interface for a `execute` message:

 ```rust
 #[cw_serde]